 Friendship and Empowerment

 Maria was Carol’s best friend and a fellow fighter pilot.
 After Carol disappeared, Maria grieved her death — they were like sisters.
 “They’re in a male-oriented industry,” Lynch said.
 “All they have is each other as female fighter pilots.”
 When Carol returns, Maria “almost has to remind Carol who she is, where she came from, what she represents, who she’s about and the mark that she can place on the world through this power she’s now gained.”

 Maria is a powerful character in her own right.
-She’s a single mother to Monica Rambeau — who will become the first female to take on the Captain Marvel mantle — and “very strong, very bold, very in control of herself” as Lynch described her.
+She’s a single mother to Monica Rambeau — who becomes the first female to take on the Captain Marvel mantle in the comics — and “very strong, very bold, very in control of herself” as Lynch described her.

 “The Maria dynamic is really important in this movie,” Larson said.
 “She’s the representation of love in this film,” which has real emotional depth in addition to out-of-this-world action.

 Becoming “one of the most, if not the most, powerful character in the Marvel Cinematic Universe,” according to Schwartz, was no easy task.
 To prepare for the role, Larson did nine months of intense training.
 “It’s really become a huge part of how I learned more about her and became her and embodied her was through [training] — was through discovering my own strength,” Larson said.

 On top of the physical toll, Larson “had to go through every emotion possible with her.”
 “All of my heroes were just unapologetically themselves,” Larson said.
 “And they were flawed at times, and that’s OK.
 So for me, that’s part of who Carol is, too.
 She’s flawed.
 She’s not perfect.”

 Additionally, Carol/Captain Marvel is the first female lead in a Marvel film that precedes all other Marvel films in the MCU timeline.
 (No pressure, right?)